mumarh/3D-CALCULATOR/README.md

 - ✅ Functional C (clear), backspace, percentage %, and = buttons
 - ✅ Works smoothly on modern web browsers
 - ✅ Responsive design for desktops and laptops
-- ✅ Also you can see your Past 10 Previous result
+- ✅ Also you can see your Past 10 Previous results

 ---